codac-team/codac/doc/doc/dev/info_dev.rst

   docker pull lebarsfa/manylinux_2_28_x86_64-for-codac
   docker run --rm -v `pwd`:/io lebarsfa/manylinux_2_28_x86_64-for-codac /io/scripts/docker/build_pybinding.sh

-The same can be done for the ARM Linux configurations (preferably from a powerful ARM computer, such as a Mac with Apple Silicon).
+The same can be done for the ARM Linux configurations.
+See https://github.com/lebarsfa/lebarsfa-docker-images for info about the Docker images used.

 .. rubric:: [For admins] Upload Ubuntu packages